 The SnoCo Makers operates two spaces within the same industrial park.
 We maintain 3,100 sq. ft of "Makerspace".
 When you visit our workshop you'll find a wide variety of tools that are at your disposal.
 For those who are new to "making" some of these tools might be a little intimidating; fear not!
 Most of those people using the tools had no idea how to when they showed up.
 We are a community and if you find a tool you need to use we will help you learn how to use it safely and confidently.
 If you'd like a class to be scheduled or even one on one just let us know.
 If you don't what you need to create your project ask around!
 Expert Mode?
 Awesome!
 Please consider sharing some of your expertise with at least a couple people so we can help share it with all.

 We have a ton of tools and access to even more if you need the resource, so ask!

 A couple of the big items include:

-Wood: CNC Router (refurbing currently), Band Saw, Chop Saw, Sanding, Shaping, Drills, Planes, and Planer.
+Wood: CNC Router, Table Saw, Band Saw, Lathes, Chop Saw, Sanding, Shaping, Drills, Planes, and Planer.

 Plastics: Vacuum Chamber, Casting/Mold Making Materials, Sheet Bender, and Injection Molding

-Other items include CNC Laser, 5 - 3D printers, Vinyl Cutter, Sewing Machine and more...
+Other items include CNC Lasers, 7 - 3D printers, Vinyl Cutter, Sewing Machines and more...